hsye185/tangibles/README.md

 Open the application in your brower [http://localhost:3000](http://localhost:3000).

-This application was a build up off the previous oroo preservation language, all files added for the creation of this project are prefixed with "sp".
+This application was a build up off the previous oroo language preservation app, all files added for the creation of this project are prefixed with "sp".